sajeetharan/SajeeWeb/blog/2019/09/2019-09-29-websites-tools-every-azure-developer-should-know/index.md

 ---
-title: "Websites/tools every Azure developer should know!"
+title: Websites/tools every Azure developer should know!
-utcDate: "2019-09-29"
+Date: '2019-09-29'
 categories:
-  - "appinsights"
+  - appinsights
-  - "appservice"
+  - appservice
-  - "cloud"
+  - cloud
-  - "developer"
+  - developer
 tags:
-  - "azure"
+  - azure
-  - "microsoft"
+  - microsoft
-  - "tools"
+  - tools
-coverImage: "cover23.jpg"
+coverImage: cover23.jpg
+utcDate: '2025-04-24T09:52:37.607Z'
 ---

 There are few mandatory sites that every developer on azure should know.
 This post will contain a curated list of awesome websites which will definitely help.